Pyrite: The stone that shines like gold

 Fool's Gold: A Deceptive Resemblance

 Its nickname " fool's gold " comes from its striking resemblance to gold.
-During the great explorations and gold rushes, many were deceived by its appearance, taking this stone of little value for the precious metal.
-This confusion gave rise to many anecdotes and legends, helping to forge the reputation of pyrite .
+During the great explorations and gold rushes, many were deceived by its appearance, mistaking this worthless stone for the precious metal.
+This confusion gave rise to numerous anecdotes and legends, helping to forge pyrite 's reputation.

 Varied Uses Across the Ages

-Prehistory: Traces of the use of pyrite date back to the Paleolithic.
+Prehistory: Traces of pyrite use date back to the Paleolithic period.
 Our ancestors used it to produce fire by striking it against flint , a technique that lasted for millennia.

-Antiquity: Ancient civilizations, such as the Egyptians, Greeks and Romans, were familiar with pyrite .
-They used it in particular for the manufacture of jewelry , amulets and decorative objects.
-The Incas, for their part, polished large pyrite plates to make mirrors.
+Antiquity: Ancient civilizations, such as the Egyptians, Greeks, and Romans, were familiar with pyrite .
+They used it in particular for making jewelry , amulets, and decorative objects.
+The Incas, for their part, polished large slabs of pyrite to make mirrors.

-Middle Ages and Renaissance: Pyrite continued to be used to light fires , especially in primitive firearms.
+Middle Ages and Renaissance: Pyrite continued to be used to light fires , particularly in primitive firearms.
 It was also used in traditional medicine for its supposed healing properties .

 Industrial era : Pyrite was an important source of sulfur for the production of sulfuric acid , a chemical compound essential in many industrial processes.